Southwest Airlines Plans Iceland Flights As Of 2026: What’s The Play?

 While Southwest currently operates a limited number of international flights, this would be the carrier’s first service to Europe, so it would obviously be a major development for Southwest.

 Admittedly Southwest is limited in terms of its potential to fly to Europe, at least with its current fleet.
-Sure, some Ireland service might be possible with existing aircraft, but don’t expect the 737 MAX to be flying to Continental Europe anytime soon.
+Sure, some Ireland service is possible with existing aircraft.
+Rumor even has it that Dublin (DUB) will be Southwest’s second European destination.
+However, that’s about it — don’t expect the 737 MAX to be flying to Continental Europe anytime soon.
 Then again, Southwest executives have said that nothing is off the table, from long haul flying, to first class, to lounges, so who knows how this evolves.

 As part of its transformation, Southwest recently started introducing airline partnerships, with the first partner carrier being with Icelandair.
 For now, this is a really casual partnership, which just consists of an interline partnership.
 We know the two airlines want to work more closely together, so in that sense, having Iceland as the first destination is pretty logical.